lunch program

 How We Are Funded

-The Lunch Program receives no grant or institutional funding and operates entirely through:
+The Lunch Program operates entirely through:

 Donated sandwiches and food items from schools, churches, and community groups